mccauleysylvia/large-data-website/ia/intro.md

 Adaptive content

 Ditch the drugstore.
-Get clean the healthy way by making your own natural skincare products.
+Get clean and healthy skin the natural way by making your own skincare products.

 Make your own healthy, natural skincare products.